StefanBluemel/Passphrase-dehasher/README.md

 Lets break this down a little:

 We can take an Input Text file, analyze it on a line by line basis and then auto generate all kinds of new combinations of words based on the observed patterns in the original Input.
-(This will work better if the Input is using only one language, preferably containing example phrases around the topic of password phrases, popular songs lyrics or movies quotes)
+(This will work better if the Input is using only one language, preferably containing example phrases around the topic of password phrases, popular song lyrics or movies quotes)

+after all the first rule of fightclub is to not use weak passphrases right?

-It is adviced to seperate this type of input from unrelated dictonaries that mainly focus on attack different behavior patterns.
+It is adviced to seperate the topics of any generated input from unrelated dictonaries that mainly focus on attacking different behavior patterns.

 Another capability of the Tool is to use a given Input Dictonary to compare its contents with a target hash.